Government of the Han dynasty: Chancellor

 During Western Han, the Chancellor was the chief civil official.
 The duties of the chancellery were divided between a Right Chancellor (右丞相) and Left Chancellor (左丞相) between 196 and 180 BC.
 After 180 BC, the Left Chancellor's post was merely titular and its incumbent had no real authority.
 The Western Han Chancellor oversaw state finances, logistics for military campaigns, registers for land and population, maps of the empire's territories, annual provincial reports, high-profile lawsuits, and drafted the government budget.
 The Chancellor could directly appoint officials who were ranked 600-dan or below, while he was also able to recommend nominees to the emperor for recruitment to the senior roles in central government.
 The Chancellor was held responsible for the actions of officials he recommended and appointed, yet he could also punish inadequate officials without the emperor's consent.

 Whenever the emperor was absent from a court conference but sought its advice, he relied on the chancellor to direct it and inform him of the resulting majority opinion.
 If the attending ministers were split into opposing factions of roughly equal size, the chancellor would listen to the positions of both sides and count the exact number of ministers who supported either opposing opinion.

 The Palace Writers (Zhongshu 中書) were originally palace eunuch secretaries (Zhongshu guan 中書官) from Emperor Wu's reign until 29 BC, when they were staffed by regular officials.
-They usurped much of the Chancellor's powers by the end of the Western Han.
+They usurped much of the Chancellor's powers by the end of Western Han.
 The position of Chancellor was abolished for much of Eastern Han and replaced by the Excellency over the Masses.
 However, in 208 AD the Excellency of Works Cao Cao (155–220 AD) assumed the revived post of Chancellor while acting as the de facto ruler over the court of Emperor Xian (r.
 189–220 AD).
 Cao Cao also abolished the Grand Commandant and Excellency of Works while reinstating the Imperial Counselor.